GSA-TTS/10x-website/reports/fy23-impact-report/02-in-review.md

 <div class="blue-hilighted-insights">
     <h4>Project Insights</h4>
     <ul>
-        <li>.Most form-related products within the civil legal system were designed with lawyers in mind as the intended user base.
+        <li>Most form-related products within the civil legal system were designed with lawyers in mind as the intended user base.
 However,  a growing portion of that user base is non-legal professionals who often lack any form of representation.
 This is a big problem.</li>
         <li>This space is ripe with opportunity and filled with enthusiastic stakeholders working towards the same goal.
 The team found engaged collaborators and potential partners.</li>
     </ul>
 </div>